 The deadline for applications will be in late Spring 2018.

 For more info, the call, and applications look at:

 The university is located in one of the most fascinating European regions, the Dolomites.
 This young university has already established itself as an important research institution, both in Italy and abroad.
-According to the Times Higher Education World University Rankings 2017, the university is the tenth world’s best small university, is the fifth best among all the Italian Universities with computer science departments, and it is the second best young Italian University.
+According to the Times Higher Education World University Rankings 2018, the university is the tenth world’s best small university and it is the second best young Italian University.
+According to the same ranking, the Faculty of Computer Science of the Free University of Bozen-Bolzano is the third best Italian computer science department, it is the best for international outlook Italian computer science department, and it is the best for citations Italian computer science department.

 The KRDB Research Centre of the faculty is widely recognised as one of the internationally leading groups in knowledge representation research, with a synergy between foundational and application-oriented research.
 Among the various available PhD topics described in the call, the KRDB Research Centre is looking for PhD students interested in Conceptual Data Modelling and Ontology Design, Intelligent Information Access and Query processing, Information Integration, Semantic Technologies, Knowledge Representation, Computational Logic, Artificial Intelligence, foundations of Process-aware Information Systems.

 To get in contact with the KRDB Research Centre and discuss about the opportunities of this call contact prof. Alessandro Artale at email@example.com.